bahim22/work/Docs2/AplusQues.md

    1. Functionality: BD-R single use, BD-RE/RW multi-use (RE-recordable erasable is newer)
    2. Capacity: BD-SL(25gb), DL(50gb), BD-XL = TL(100gb) & QL(128gb)
    3. Content quality: regular(1080p high def vid) and ultra HD(4k ultra HD, better colour depth; region-free, but need 4k Blu-R player)

+### Troubleshoot

+1. If pagination error is occuring and causing random **BSOD** crashes, but otherwise computer works then
+   1. check for OS and hardware drivers; run CMDs to check HDD for errors and check system files; in advanced sys settings, disable auto manage paging files for all drives and set custom.
+Check RAM sticks and possible W10 reinstall.
+2. An unset date/time may be due to drained BIOS battery; resolved by CMOS batter replacement
+3. Startup repair can be used to prevent reinstalls and is designed to auto start if W10 detects issues.

 ## Operational Procedures